EterJen/springBoot/readme.txt

 ete
 create a new branch is so easy & quick;
 create a new branch is so easy and quick;
-Git is a version cont
+Git is is a version cont